Diptych varieties. II: Polar varieties: The cases and parallel unprojection

 \subsection{Small diptychs by pentagrams}

 When $k=4$, the cases $(d,e)=(1,3)$ or $(3,1)$ are distinct.
-In each case, we pass to the reduced model, which is isomorphic to the diptych variety we seek but easier to treat because it has lower codimension, and then adjoin the redundant generators using pentagrams, much as in \cite{BR1}, Example~1.2.
+In each case, we pass to the reduced model, which is isomorphic to the diptych variety we seek but easier to treat because it has lower codimension, and then adjoin the redundant generators using pentagrams.